jdhwpgmbca/pcapture/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-- The idea is to use the Wireshark dumpcap.exe program to capture packets into a temporary .pcapng file, then retrieve it at an arbitrary later time.
+- The idea for the project is to use the Wireshark dumpcap.exe program to capture packets into a temporary .pcapng file, then retrieve the capture at an arbitrary later time.
+- The project can be secured using an OpenID-connect compatible server like Keycloak.
+Some instructions are given on how to enable authorization in a test environment.
+If you wish you can use this as some initial guidance on how to setup a production OIDC server.
 - There are four commands: start, stop, read and delete.
 - The start command returns a token, which is then used as a header parameter for the other commands.